MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-concepts.md

 * For more information about Advanced Container Networking Services for Azure Kubernetes Service (AKS), see [What is Advanced Container Networking Services for Azure Kubernetes Service (AKS)?](advanced-container-networking-services-overview.md).

-* Explore more of the observability features in Advanced Container Networking Services in [What is Advanced Network Observability?](advanced-network-observability-concepts.md).
+* Explore more of the observability features in Advanced Container Networking Services in [What is Container Network Observability?](advanced-network-observability-concepts.md).